koflox/sensors_demo/README.md

 # Sensors Demo

- - master branch containes all the sensors colected and sorted by categories
+ - master branch containes all the sensors data collected and sorted by categories
  - current_rotation branch containes project for calculation current rotation and disaplying offset from initial device rotation